 - One might include car insurance, liability car insurance, and cheap car insurance;

-- The other, auto insurance, collision insurance, comprehensive insurance.
+- The other, auto insurance, collision insurance, and comprehensive insurance.
 Plus, editing your copy for the new ad group helps to improve your QS.

-If you land someone who is searching for liability car insurance to a page that sells collision insurance, or a page that a person should scroll the page or navigate through the website, it’s not a good landing page experience.
+If you land someone who is searching for liability car insurance on a page that sells collision insurance, or a page that a person should scroll the page or navigate through the website, it’s not a good landing page experience.

 You need to keep your landing page relevant with your ad’s copy and offer the users exactly what they are searching for.

 Monitor your organic traffic closely because it might help you detect stronger and weak keywords.
 You can use the data to create more relevant texts for your ads, create better-targeted ad groups, and a more pleasant landing page experience.